-And that brings us to today’s post, where I’ll be sharing 11 surprising things you can do with your microwave!
-By the end of this post, you’ll have a whole new appreciation for the small-but-mighty helper in your kitchen! :-)
+In this post, I’ll be sharing 11 surprising things you can do in your microwave!
+By the time you’re done reading, you’ll have a whole new appreciation of what this small-but-mighty appliance is capable of.

-11 Surprising Things You Can Do With Your Microwave
+11 Surprising Things You Can Do In Your Microwave

 1. Bake A Cookie